abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 $$

-## What does the measurement mean in the multiple systems settings?
+## Measurement of multiple systems

-It is similar to the measurement of a single system but here we measure the classical state of the joint system.
+### How can we define the measurement on multiple systems?

-Remember that we can consider multiple systems together as a single system.
-If we think multiple systems as a combined single system, then before measuring it will be in some probabilitic state.
-As soon as we measure it, it will collapse into some classical state.(In a way the action of measurement is also an operation applied on the probability vector.
+If we consider multiple systems together as a single system, then the measurement of multiple systems is similar to the measurement of a single system, the difference is that here we are measuring the classical state of the joint system.
+The classical states set of the joint system will be represented by cartesian product set.
+Before measuring the joint systems it will be in some probabilitic state.
+As soon as we measure it, the system will collapse into some classical state.(we know that the action of measurement itself is an operation applied on the probability vector.
 We will see more about operations in next section).

 $$ |\psi\rangle = \frac{1}{2}|00\rangle + \frac{1}{2}|11\rangle$$

-For example when we measure the above vector we will get the classical state $|00\rangle$ with probability $\frac{1}{2}$ and classical state $|11\rangle$ with probability $\frac{1}{2}$.
-So as soon as we measure it, the state of the system will be one of these classical states.
+For example if we measure the above vector we will get the result $|00\rangle$ with probability $\frac{1}{2}$ and the result $|11\rangle$ with probability $\frac{1}{2}$.
+So as soon as we measure it, the state of the system will collapse into one of these possible classical states.

-### Partial Measurement

-What if we just measure the subset of the multiple systems?
-First we will take two systems.
-Measuring the subset of the multiple systems is similar to measuring just one of the two systems.
-We can think of subset of systems that we measure as one system and all the remaining systems as a second system.
-So we will first see the two system case, then we can easily generalise that idea to the case where we measure the subset of the three or more systems.
+### What if we want to measure just one or subset of the systems(partial measurement)?

+First we will take a two systems as an example, after that we can easily generalise this idea to the case where we measure the subset of the three or more systems.
+This is because measuring the subset of the multiple systems is similar to measuring just one of the two systems.
+We can think of subset of systems that we measure as one individual system and all the remaining systems as a second individual system.

 Let's take the same example as joint system  $(X_1,X_2)$ that represent two bits.
-Here suppose we only measure the state of the system $X_1$ then the following equation should be true. $X_1$ and $X_2$ are single systems with classical state set $\Sigma_1$ and $\Sigma_2$.
+If we only measure the system $X_1$, then the following equation should be true about the probability of $X_1 = a$.
+Where $X_1$ and $X_2$ are individual systems with classical state sets $\Sigma_1$ and $\Sigma_2$.

 $$ \begin{equation}\tag{6}
 Pr(X_1=a) = \sum_{b \in \Sigma_2} Pr((X_1,X_2) = (a,b))
 \end{equation}
 $$

 This equation tells that the probablity that the state of the $X_1 = a $ should be equal to the sum of probabilities of the joint system $(X_1,X_2)=(a,b)$ for each $b \in \Sigma_2$.
-This intutively means the probability of $X_1 = a$ will be true regardless of whatever the classical state of the $X_2$.
+This intutively means the probability of $X_1 = a$ will be true regardless of whatever the classical state the system $X_2$ is in.
 This particular formula is called the `reduced(or marginal)` probability.
+In a similar way we can define the case where we just measure the system $X_2$.

+### Why does the above equation is true?

-The above equation must be true.
-Otherwise if the state of the $X_1$ changes based on whether or not we measure the $X_2$, then it will allow us faster than light communication.
+The above equation must be true, because if the state of the $X_1$ changes based on whether or not we measure the $X_2$, then it will allow us faster than light communication.
 For example lets assume that we are measuring the $X_1$ in the Earth and some other person is measuring the $X_2$ from the planet which is 100 light years away from earth which is called E_100.

 If someone from planet E_100 want to send information to Earth it will take at least 100 light years in the normal settings.
 But if the state of the $X_1$ depends on the measurement of the state of the $X_2$, then some one from the Earth can continuously measure the $X_1$.
 If the person from the Planet E_100 measures the $X_2$, then at that moment the person in the earth will measure different value for $X_1$.
-This allowed us send a signal to the earth faster than light.
+This will allow us to send a signal to the earth faster than light.
 As of now it is not possible based on our understanding about the physics.
 So the above equation must be true.

+### If two systems are correlated, does that mean measurement of one system depends on the other system?

-> Note: If we just measure $X_1$, then it will give us some information about the state of the $X_2$ when $X_1$ and $X_2$ are correlated and will give no information about the state of $X_2$ when two systems are independent.
+The answer is no. If we just measure $X_1$, then it will give us some information about the state of the $X_2$ when $X_1$ and $X_2$ are correlated and will give no information about the state of $X_2$ when two systems are independent.
 This has nothing to do with the measurement of the two systems depending on each other.
-Regardless of whether or not we measure the $X_2$ the $X_1$ will always give same result and vice versa is also true.
+Regardless of whether or not we measure the $X_2$ the measurement of $X_1$ will always give same result and vice versa is also true.

+Let assume that two joint systems $(X_1,X_2)$ is in a particular probabilistic state $\phi_1$.
+The correlation between these two systems just tells us that, if you keep the joint systems in the current state and measure the state of the $X_1$, then we will know some information about the system $X_2$.

+But if you apply some operation on the system $X_1$ individually(In next section we will see that applying operations on individual system of the multiple systems is possible), that won't affect the state of the system $X_2$.
+The state of the $X_2$ will only change if we apply some operation on that system also.
+Also after you apply some operation on the system $X_1$, the whole system will change into some new probabilistic state $\phi_2$.
+This new state $\phi_2$ may or may not be correlated.

+### After measuring the system $X_1$, we might know some information about the $X_2$.
+How to represent it mathematically?

 We said that if we measure the $X_1$ system, then sometimes it will give us some information about the state of the $X_2$.
 To represent this specific relation between $X_1$ and $X_2$ we will use the following conditional probabiltiy formula.